dome9/cloud-bots-azure/README.md

 ## Configure the Continuous Compliance policy

-Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings to the SNS.
+Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings the Azure function webhook.

 1. Navigate to the **Policies** page in the Compliance & Governance menu.